Updated: Apr 30

 Snakes terrify people, though the fear is usually unfounded.
 In this post, I am going to prepare you for the upcoming warm months, when snakes become active.
 I will also offer a few recommendations for preventing snakebites, DO's and DO NOT's of snakebites, and some gear recommendations for living, working, hunting, and hiking in areas where snakes may be present.
 Nothing offered in this post can guarantee you will never be bitten by a snake.
 I mean, we aren't fortune-tellers.

-Number of Venomous Snakes in North America
+How Many Venomous Snakes are in North America?

 In North America (north of Mexico), there are currently 28 recognized species of venomous snake (that are potentially dangerous to humans).
 Most readers can probably list a handful, but if you knew there were 28 moderate to highly venomous snakes in North America, you are kidding yourself.
 Or maybe you are really smart.
 I don't know you.
 But because I like you people, or need to eat up content space, I am going to provide you the full list, as accepted by the Society for the Study of Amphibians and Reptiles in the Checklist of the Standard English & Scientific Names of Amphibians & Reptiles, 8th ed (2017).